To view the online Livestream for KNVN NBC Channel 24, CLICK HERE.

 Northern California – Station KNVN NBC 24 announced today that it is moving frequencies on April 1st at 1 a.m. and viewers who watch TV for free with an over the air antenna must rescan their TVs to continue watching the station.
 Rescanning is when a TV finds all of the available channels in an area.

 Viewers do not need to purchase new equipment or services, and those who watch KNVN NBC 24 through a cable or satellite service do not need to rescan – your service provider will do it for you.

 The Federal Communications Commission (FCC) held an auction of broadcast airwaves to provide more channels for wireless internet broadband services.
-KHSL CBS 12 did not participate in the auction, however, the FCC is requiring this station and nearly 1,000 others nationwide to move to new frequencies to make room for wireless internet services.
-In addition to KHSL CBS 12, there will be other stations that will move frequencies over the next 3 years.
+As a result, the FCC is requiring this station and nearly 1,000 others nationwide to move to new frequencies to make room for wireless internet services.
+In addition to KNVN NBC 24, there will be other stations that will move frequencies over the following years.